makerdao/community/governance/polls/LITE-PSM-USDC-A Phase 1 Parameter Proposal - July 15, 2024.md

 start_date: 2024-07-15T16:00:00
 end_date: 2024-07-18T16:00:00
 ---
-# Poll: LITE-PSM-USDC-A Phase 1 Parameter Proposal
+# Poll: LITE-PSM-USDC-A Phase 1 Parameter Proposal - July 15, 2024

 The Governance Facilitators have placed a Governance Poll into the voting system on behalf of the Stability Facilitators.
 This Governance [Poll](https://manual.makerdao.com/governance/governance-cycle/weekly-governance-cycle#weekly-governance-cycle-definitions-mip16c1) will be active for three days beginning on Monday, July 15 at 16:00 UTC.